move the room with energizers

 In an ideal team, equipped for a networked world, with the purpose and culture that we have defined, how might we do this differently?

 Take a structured round in the group, asking everyone to contribute.
 You're looking for positive and aspirational statements that answer the question.
 Only one person can speak at once.

 Here you are aiming for consent not consensus.
 You don’t all need to agree on the new statements, you just need to ensure that nobody strongly disagrees with them.

-Explain to the group that when it's their turn on the round they can either build on the someone else's statement or strongly disagree with it.
+Explain to the group that when it's their turn in the round, they can either build upon someone else's statement or strongly disagree with it.
 And if they disagree they must provide an alternative solution.

 Continue with structured rounds until you have a decision about the first statement for the first category.